DrSensor/darkpools_publicapi_ws_time/README.md

 ## API Usages

-This websocket service doesn't have TLS enable nor cross-origin checking, it is suppose to be handled by intermediary proxy.
+This websocket service doesn't have TLS enabled nor cross-origin checking, it is suppose to be handled by intermediary proxy.

 Example using [websocat](https://github.com/vi/websocat):